Chilodus punctatus

-Chilodus punctatus, known as the spotted headstander or pearl headstander, is a headstander, a type of fish, in the genus Chilodus.
+Chilodus punctatus, known as the spotted headstander or pearl headstander, is a species of freshwater ray-finned fish belonging to the family Chilodidae, the headstanders.
 The spotted headstander has a body that extends grayish and green colors over his body and sets off the colors with rows of brown specks.

-This fish is named for its distinctive head-down swimming position (at 45°).
+This fish is given the name due to its distinctive head-down swimming position (at 45°).
 These fish usually remain in the shade, emerging to feed.